rosacry/BeatSight/README.md

 5. Submit a pull request

 > [!IMPORTANT]
-> The AI model and training code in `ai-pipeline/training/` is provided for transparency but the trained weights are proprietary.
-Contributions to the training pipeline are welcome; model weights are not redistributed.
+> Beatmap contributions are what make BeatSight valuable—every refined map helps build the global drum transcription library.
+The AI training code in `ai-pipeline/training/` is provided for transparency; trained weights are proprietary but community corrections continuously improve the model.

 ## License